EXCCoin/exccdata/README.md

 ## Internal-use Packages

-Some packages are currently designed only for internal use by other dcrdata packages, but may be of general value in the future.
+Some packages are currently designed only for internal use by other exccdata packages, but may be of general value in the future.

 `blockdata` defines: